paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 (6) **Deferments for previous part B loan borrowers** — A borrower of a loan made under this part, who at the time such individual applies for such loan, has an outstanding balance of principal or interest owing on any loan made, insured, or guaranteed under part B of this subchapter prior to July 1, 1993, shall be eligible for a deferment under [section 1077(a)(2)(C) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1077/a/2/C&num=0&edition=prelim) or [section 1078(b)(1)(M) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1078/b/1/M&num=0&edition=prelim) as such sections were in effect on July 22, 1992.

+(7) **Sunset of unemployment and economic hardship deferments** — A borrower who receives a loan made under this part on or after July 1, 2027, shall not be eligible to defer such loan under subparagraph (B) or (D) of paragraph (2).

+(8) **Forbearance on loans made under this part on or after July 1, 2027** — A borrower who receives a loan made under this part on or after July 1, 2027, may only be eligible for a forbearance on such loan pursuant to [section 1078(c)(3)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1078/c/3/B&num=0&edition=prelim) that does not exceed 9 months during any 24-month period.

 **(g) Federal Direct Consolidation Loans**

 (1) **In general** — A borrower of a loan made under this part may consolidate such loan with the loans described in [section 1078–3(a)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1078–3/a/4&num=0&edition=prelim), including any loan made under part B and first disbursed before July 1, 2010.
 To be eligible for a consolidation loan under this part, a borrower shall meet the eligibility criteria set forth in [section 1078–3(a)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1078–3/a/3&num=0&edition=prelim).